bveldhuyzen/bolus-sim/README.md

 With a correction IOB of 6, while current BG = 4, the suggested meal bolus doesn't further add to a decrease of BG, but it does not improve the situation either.
 In this situation, preferably, one takes into account the 6 units = 6 * 2.3 = ~13.8 further decrease in BG, and maybe waits with administering additional insulin until situation is stabilized.

-Reversed correction can only provide for limited compensation here.
+Even when used, reversed correction would only be able to provide for limited compensation here.
 The question also remains how the user ends up with such a dose of correction insulin still active while BG is almost near minimum treshold, way below target.

 Some insulin pumps include a warning system for these situations.
 There are even those that provide a counter-suggestion of carbohydrates.
 This function is already prepared in BASH and will be implemented around Apr 2021 along with some other tweaks.